A top CEO recently spoke before a Harvard MBA class. A student asked, “What do I do?”

 To think otherwise suggests a lack of imagination and a failure of the optimism needed for attracting good things.

-Never forget these wise words: “The phrases gifted musician, natural athlete, and innate intelligence are genetic prisons.
+But if you got a pulse still never forget these wise words: “The phrases gifted musician, natural athlete, and innate intelligence are genetic prisons.
 Abilities are not set in genetic stone.
 They are soft and sculptable far into adulthood.
 With humility, hope and extraordinary determination, greatness is something everyone can aspire to.”

 And always, “Serendipity rules!”